Contractors should start investing in a pension at the start of their contracting career, even if they feel themselves to be ‘too young’.

 If caught by IR35, contractors save not only the income tax (PAYE) that would ordinarily be payable but also the employers and employees National Insurance Contributions.

-''The amount of tax relief can be as much as 50%, meaning that for each £100 invested you pay £50 and the tax man pays the rest,'' explains Angela James of Contractor Wealth, a financial advisor who specialises in contractor financial advice.
+'The amount of tax relief can be as much as 50%, meaning that for each £100 invested you pay £50 and the tax man pays the rest.

 Calculate pension savings using Contractor Calculator’s online tool